samirak93/analytics/projects/proj-1.md

 [Tool](https://cross-locations.herokuapp.com/myapp)

-In case you'd like to read the guidelines on hosting bokek server plots on Heroku, you can find my blog post here.
+In case you'd like to read the steps for hosting bokeh server plots on Heroku, you can find my blog post here.

 [Blog Post](https://samirak93.github.io/analytics/Deploy-bokeh-server-plots-using-heroku.html)